ThomasHFWright/kippy-homeassistant/README.md

 - Device tracker for each registered pet with profile picture
 - Sensors for activity, battery, and more
 - Buttons, numbers and switches for supported tracker actions
-- Configurable activity update interval
+- Configurable activities refresh delay
 - Automatic configuration through Home Assistant's UI

 ## Installation